stackswap/stackswap_contract_v1/README.md

 #### Farming
 The liquidity provider receives the reward tokens based on the contribution to the liquidity supply provided.
 Reward tokens per each block are allocated according to the weighted average liquidity value that considers the amount of time the token is held.
 #### DAO/Governance
 Can control STSW supply.
-Voting with STSW and vSTSW(todo).
+Voting with STSW and vSTSW.

 ## STACKSWAP Contract Structure